top of page

 Why don't they just leave?

 Where would you have them go?
-To the United States, to be detained and deported by ICE, if they're even lucky enough to get in?
-To Turkey, Egypt, or Jordan, where borders are closed and open very seldomly?
+To the United States, to be detained and deported by ICE, if they're even "lucky" enough to get in?
+To Turkey, Egypt, or Jordan, where borders are closed and open very sporadically?

 They literally cannot "go back to where they came from."
 What is your suggestion?